srikarpisupati/srikarpisupati.github.io/Alpa.md

 Also, Alpa assumes that all GPUs in a mesh are homogeneous, although this is always not the case.

+Finally, Alpa introduces cold starts due to its complexity

 ## How to improve limitations

 These issues can be solved by expanding the framework to allow dynamic execution plans, such that they can adapt to changing workloads.
 For example, with dynamic schedules we can parallelize different branches in a computation graph.